Community Services Card

 - full-priced prescriptions

-- visits to a doctor, including after hours doctors and doctors who aren’t your normal doctor
+- visits to a doctor, including after hours doctors and doctors who are not your normal doctor

 - glasses for children under 16 years